Carpal tunnel syndrome

 What are the risks with surgery?

 Serious complications are uncommon.
-However a small number of patients can experience complications, some of which resolve with time.
+However a small number of patients can have complications, some of which resolve with time.
 These include:

 A very small number of patients will develop a serious reaction to the surgery and develop Complex Regional Pain Syndrome (CRPS).
-This is a rare condition but can cause severe pain, swelling, and stiffness in the hand which can take several months to improve or may even continue.
+This is a rare condition but can cause severe pain, swelling, and stiffness in the hand.
+It can take several months to improve or may even continue.

-The onset of CRPS can often be gradual and may not be noticeable for four to six weeks.
-If you have ongoing persistent pain and swelling throughout your whole hand after this period of time, please contact the consultant you were under for the surgery for a review, or visit your GP.
+CRPS can often start gradually.
+It may not be noticeable for 4 to 6 weeks.
+If you have ongoing persistent pain and swelling throughout your whole hand after 6 weeks, please contact the consultant you were under for the surgery for a review, or visit your GP.

 What happens before my operation?